 Math assessments measure math skills.
 Students select from Algebra Readiness (45 minutes), Elementary Algebra (45 minutes), Intermediate Algebra (45 minutes), or Pre-Calculus (90 minutes).
 Students should choose a test that they are comfortable with based on looking at the sample questions that are available on the Study Guides page of the assessment website.
 The same handouts are also available in the Student Services lobby.
 MDTP is the name of the test.

 Graduation Proficiency Reading/Math testing may be required for graduation if coursework is not completed in Reading or Math or if evidence of competency passed is not presented at the time of petitioning for an AA or AS degree.
-COMPASS is used for reading proficiency.
+Accuplacer is used for reading proficiency.
 Beginning October 18th, 2013 the reading competency graduation requirement can only be met on your first placement attempt district wide.
-After the first placement test, students will have 2 attempts to take the COMPASS reading test.
+After the first placement test, students will have 2 attempts to take the COMPASS or Accuplacer reading tests.
+The reading competency test was Compass from October 2013 through November 2016.
+Starting in December 2016 the reading competency test is Accuplacer.

 There are 2 different math competency tests depending on the student's catalog rights.
 Students must meet with a counselor to complete the Math Competency Approval Form prior to scheduling a math competency testing appointment.